 Cost for materials and/or field trips

-Normally not more than €1000 per year (years 1, 2 and 3) for materials and tools.
+Normally not more than €300 per year (years 1, 2 and 3) for materials and tools.
 You may have an opportunity to take part in extended field trips or international visits (not compulsory).

-Your final year exhibition is your professional showcase.
-We advise you to budget for not less than €1000.
+Your final year exhibition is your professional showcase of work, which can be produced in a range of different formats.
+We advise you to budget for not less than €500.
 It’s extremely useful to have a good quality digital camera, portable hard drive and laptop.
 We recommend you don’t purchase these in advance, but seek advice from your tutors.